 An exerpt from Tien VoNguyen, Technovation[MN] participant and Student Ambassador.
 Read her whole post – If not us who, if not now when – here.

 I grew up in a traditional Vietnamese family.
 We do not travel or do much outside of the norm.
-My parents are immigrants and have to work much harder, which I never realized until I got older.
-My mom especially, as she works 12 hours a day, 7 days a week.
 The only pieces of technology I ever knew growing up were the clunky tv, the boxy computer, and the annoying fax machine.
 I went to a predominantly white private school and didn’t fit in at all.
-Throughout elementary school, I was ashamed of my culture and of my parents.
+Throughout school, I was ashamed of my culture and of my parents.
 I would hide in the corner when my parents attempted to speak English to my teachers or other parents.
-I would lie to my friends and teachers to make it seem like I was on the same level as them, materialistically.
-In middle school, I received my very own cell phone.
-It had 3 buttons and a pressure-based touch screen and with it I called to update my parents often after school.
-I was embarrassed speaking Vietnamese in front of my friends.

-Through Technovation and Aspirations I met role models already in technology and made concrete what I wanted to work toward after high school.
-Those doubts are no longer in my mind.
-Everyone I met along this journey showed me how to be unapologetic, showed me what it means to be unapologetically female, be unapologetically intelligent, be unapologetically assertive, be an unapologetic leader.
+Through Technovation I met role models already in technology and made concrete what I wanted to work toward after high school.
+Everyone I met along this journey showed me how to be unapologetic, to be unapologetically female, to be unapologetically intelligent, to be unapologetically assertive, to be an unapologetic leader.
 My parents, especially, played significant roles in helping me be who I am today.
 They will forever be my role models and I can only hope to be half as persevering and hard-working as they are.
 I can truly say that I am proud to be their daughter.
 And now, I want to major in Biomedical Engineering, and work toward helping girls bridge the gender gap, particularly in STEM.
 Being here tonight makes me ecstatic for the future- seeing how many advocates we have for that goal.